Anti-Semitism as a Socio-Economic Phenomenon

 (or what the Jews have in common with the Swiss guards of the Pope)

 This is a brief statement of a hypothesis that on one hand seems obvious and on the other hand seems to be absent from the literature on anti-Semitism.
-A longer essay is in progress but, in the meantime, I would appreciate comments on the central idea.
+A longer discussion of this thesis can be found in https://www.theopavlidis.com/MidEast/part06.htm.

 George Orwell wrote that revolutions are not the actions of the poor against the rich but of the middle class against the rich.
 Both of these two groups try to obtain the alliance of the multitude of the poor.
 If the middle class succeeds in obtaining the alliance of the poor, a successful revolution occurs.
 On the contrary, the rich can forestall revolutions by turning the poor against the middle class.
 This is where Orwell's discussion ends.
 However a consequence of Orwell's observation is that it would be helpful for a ruling class if the people of the middle class were (entirely or mostly) members of a minority population.
 Such a composition can be assured by discouraging members of the majority population from acquiring an education or engaging in certain activities.
 This was certainly the case in the Middle Ages in Europe.

 Because Jews are a distinct group that emphasized learning, they are prime candidates for being members of the middle class.
 Anti-Semitism (cultivated amongst the poor) serves to keep them "in their place."
 Thus anti-Semitism is not due to anything the Jews themselves do or their beliefs but to the socio-economic niche they occupy.
 Most important, in authoritarian societies with a strong class structure, a distinct population that will be subject to periodic persecutions will always occupy the middle class socio-economic niche.
 As one notorious anti-Semite said, "even if the Jews did not exist, we would have to invent them."